 - Christmas Decorations

 I should mention that I re-homed a lot of stuff this year too, although less than last year after my massive declutter Autumn 2017.
 I must be doing a good job of refusing stuff because this is the first year I didn’t have to declutter in advance of Christmas.
-Here’s a post on my approach to minimalism and if it inspires you to do likewise check out my posts on what to recycle / donate where and How to rehome stuff online
+Here’s an article on my approach to minimalism and if it inspires you to do likewise check out my articles on what to recycle / donate where and How to rehome stuff online

 At the end of every year I also like to review things I’ve tried during the year and say whether I feel they’re worth continuing with.

 - Eating less meat – Yes but I think my family have plateaued on this.
 We’re currently at 2 vegetarian meals a week and one fish based meal a week but, seeing as 19 food items are off the menu in my house, it’s as much as I can push them.
 If you want to read more about my family’s eating habits check out my article on Menu Planning.

 - Eating less dairy – Yes.
 Have trialled egg-free muffins but need to up the ante on this.
 I’m more mindful of the amount of dairy I eat, which is the first step at least.

 - Homemade cards – Yes.
 Easy, inexpensive, plastic-free way to acknowledge people you care about.
 To see some of my homemade cards check out my Instagram or Pinterest account.

 - Mending earphones – No. I am not good enough at soldering!

 - Homemade lip balm & Vaseline – Yes.
 Easy, quick and inexpensive to make.

 - Homemade shoe polish – No. I read that I could use the recipe for lip balm as shoe polish but it made my shoes sticky and hard to keep clean.